 Deterministic Structural Instrumentation

-Parallax Metrology builds deterministic structural instruments for generative systems.
+Parallax Metrology builds deterministic structural instruments that measure the geometry of output.
 No model in the loop.
 No semantic judgment.
 No guesswork.
-Three domains.
-One measurement philosophy.
+Multiple applications of one principle.

 Geometric fingerprinting for image generation models.
 Measures compositional bias, spatial priors, and structural drift — invisible to semantic evaluation.